 Pricing, options, & where to buy

-The Colugo Carrier is $135 and available at hicolugo.com.
-There are now 9 color styles from black to the ‘Wild Child Cheetah’ and 3 limited edition primary colors that won’t last long, so get to hicolugo.com and order one while it lasts!
+The Colugo Carrier is $145 (though it goes on sale with some regularity) and available at colugo.com.
+There are now 9 color styles from black to the ‘Wild Child Cheetah’ and 3 limited edition primary colors that won’t last long, so get to colugo.com and order one while it lasts!